Health & Productivity Management and Occupational Health & Safety

 We have dealt with the asbestos issue as explained below.

-The employee health landscape has altered dramatically in recent years with an ageing workforce and increased stress from changes in the business and social environment.
+The situation surrounding employees has changed considerably over recent years, with the retirement age being extended to 65 and the stressful situations caused by changes in work conditions triggered by the spread of COVID-19.
 At the same time, for the Asahi Kasei Group to provide value to society through its business, we need employees to be more productive and creative than ever.

-In response, we have been developing health & productivity management*, which positions health-related initiatives as a company-wide management issue, and expand on the health management of past ESH & QA activities.
-We announced our Health & Productivity Management Policy as “promoting and supporting initiatives for maintaining and advancing the physical and mental health of employees based on health management activities, and improving the organizational environment by enhancing both individual and organizational vitality.”
+In response, we have been developing health & productivity management*, which positions health-related initiatives as a company-wide management issue, and expand on the health and productivity management of past ESH & QA activities.

-- * In Japanese “Kenkokeiei” is a registered trademark of Nonprofit Organaization Kenkokeiei.
+- * In Japanese “Kenkokeiei” is a registered trademark of Nonprofit Organization Kenkokeiei.